jhur628/the-best-tech-blog/README.md

 When the user clicks the sign out button on the nav bar, the user will be signed out and sent to the homepage.

-When the user's session will be timed out after a day, and the user will signed out of their account.
+When the user has been logged on for a day, the user's session will be timed out and the user will signed out of their account.
 ## Credits
 A lot of credit to my instructor, TAs, and my study group.
 I don't think I could have done this one alone.
 Thank you!
 ## Questions